GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 and methods that assist in the function implementation.

 The "entrypoint" to the project, also called the "source", is a Ruby file.
-It can define any number of functions (with distinct names), although it is often good practice to create a separate Ruby file per function.
+It can define any number of functions (with distinct names).

-By convention, the source file is often called `app.rb`, but you can give it any name.
-Projects can also have multiple source files that apply to different cases.
+By convention, the source file should generally be called `app.rb` and be located at the root of the project.
+The Functions Framework allows you to use a different name, but some hosting environments (such as Google Cloud Functions) require the name to be `app.rb`.

 A simple project might look like this: